Th4n4705/Assignment14Days/README.md

 -create a game object

--add menu.cs as a component
+-add menu.cs as a component to the game object